 Perforated Bricks: These bricks contain cylindrical holes.
 They are very light in weight.
 Their preparation method is also easy.
 They consume less clay than the other bricks.
 They can be of different shapes like round, square, rectangular.
 They are used in the construction of the panels for lightweight, structures, and multistoried frame structures.

 Purpose Made Bricks: For specific purposes, these bricks are made.
 Splay and can’t bricks are made for doors and window jambs.
+Engineering bricks are made for civil engineering constructions such as sewers, manholes, retaining walls.
+Fire bricks are made for chimneys and fireworks.
+Ornamental bricks are made to use for cornices, corbels.
+Arch bricks are used in arcs.

 Classification/Types of Bricks Based on Region